SandaliSenarathne/nested-radio-buttons/README.md

 # nested-radio-buttons
 Radio buttons nested inside different layouts<br>
-This is an example to use radio grops with customized radio buttons.
+This is an example to use radio grops with customized radio buttons.<br>
-Ex : Radio buttons are nested inside linear layouts
+Ex : Radio buttons are nested inside linear layouts<br>
-     Images are used with radio buttons
+     Images are used with radio buttons<br>